Finland suspects Russian aircraft violated airspace

-HELSINKI Finland suspects a Russian aircraft entered its airspace on Saturday afternoon without permission, the country's defense ministry said.
+HELSINKI Finland suspects a Russian aircraft entered its airspace on Saturday afternoon without permission, the country's defence ministry said.

 It said a state aircraft, a term which refers to plane used in military, customs and police services, briefly entered the airspace over the Gulf of Finland.